Alum: Alumen in Pliny and Dioscorides

-A detailed description of a substance called alumen occurs in the Roman Pliny the Elder's Natural History.
+A detailed description of a substance termed alumen occurs in the Roman Pliny the Elder's Natural History.

-By comparing Pliny's description with the account of stupteria given by Dioscorides, it is obvious the two are identical.
-Pliny informs us that a form of alumen was found naturally in the earth, and calls it salsugoterrae.
+By comparing Pliny's description with the account of stypteria (στυπτηρία) given by Dioscorides, it is obvious the two are identical.
+Pliny informs us that a form of alumen was found naturally in the earth, and terms it salsugoterrae.

-Pliny wrote that different substances were distinguished by the name of alumen, but they were all characterised by a certain degree of astringency, and were all employed in dyeing and medicine.
-Pliny wrote that there is another kind of alum that the Greeks call schiston, and which "splits into filaments of a whitish colour".
-From the name schiston and the mode of formation, it appears that this kind was the salt that forms spontaneously on certain salty minerals, as alum slate and bituminous shale, and consists chiefly of sulfates of iron and aluminium.
+Pliny wrote that different substances were distinguished by the name of alumen, but they were all characterised by a certain degree of astringency, and were all employed for dyeing and medicine.
+Pliny wrote that there is another kind of alum that the ancient Greeks term schiston, and which "splits into filaments of a whitish colour".
+From the name schiston and the mode of formation, it seems that this kind was the salt that forms spontaneously on certain salty minerals, as alum slate and bituminous shale, and consists mainly of sulfates of iron and aluminium.
 One kind of alumen was a liquid, which was apt to be adulterated; but when pure it had the property of blackening when added to pomegranate juice.
 This property seems to characterize a solution of iron^{II} sulfate in water; a solution of ordinary (potassium) alum would possess no such property.
 Contamination with iron sulfate was greatly disliked as this darkened and dulled dye colours.
 In some places the iron sulfate may have been lacking, so the salt would be white and would be suitable, according to Pliny, for dyeing bright colors.

 Pliny describes several other types of alumen but it is not clear as to what these minerals are.
 The alumen of the ancients, then, was not always potassium alum, not even an alkali aluminum sulfate.

 Alum described in medieval texts

 Alum and green vitriol (iron sulfate) both have sweetish and astringent taste, and they had overlapping uses.
-Therefore, through the Middle Ages, alchemists and other writers do not seem to have discriminated the two salts accurately from each other.
-In the writings of the alchemists we find the words misy, sory, and chalcanthum applied to either compound; and the name atramentum sutorium, which one might expect to belong exclusively to green vitriol, applied indifferently to both.
+Therefore, through the Middle Ages, alchemists and other writers do not seem to have distinguished the two salts accurately.
+In the writings of the alchemists we find the words misy, sory, and chalcanthum applied to either compound; and the name atramentum sutorium, which one might expect to belong exclusively to green vitriol, applied indiscriminately to both.

-Alum was the most common mordant (substance used to set dyes on fabrics) used in the dye industry in the Islamic middle ages.
-It was the main export of the Chad region, from where it was transported to the markets of Egypt and Morocco, and then on to Europe.
-Other, less significant, sources were found in Egypt and Yemen.
+Alum was the most common mordant (substance used to set dyes on fabrics) used by the dye industry, especially in Islamic countries, during the middle ages.
+It was the main export of the Chad region, from where it was transported to the markets of Egypt and Morocco, and then to Europe.
+Less significant sources were found in Egypt and Yemen.